 - Quality.
 How well did the result turn out?
 How do I know that?

 - Impact.
 What difference did it make to the operation of the team, department and company?

-- Quantification.
+- Quantities.
 Can I quantify that difference so it’s clear that it’s a big difference?

 - External confirmation.
 Did I receive any recognition or reward for this result?
 (Sadly, too often the answer is “no,” but it’s worth asking the question anyway.)
 Did anybody say anything about this result that would make a memorable quote?

 - Scope.
 Was the result adopted or replicated elsewhere?
 Is it still in use long afterwards?

 In the example above, the questions could enhance the Result as follows:

 “When I gave the manual to the general manager, Emily Gold, she said ‘This is excellent.
 For this alone it was well worth bringing you in.’
 Emily later told me that the manual enabled them to get new hires up to speed in a little over half the time they used to spend, and that the increased productivity was probably worth at least $10K a year.
 The manual was also shared with their Seattle office, which used it as a starting point for their own.
 Because of all this I was offered the job on a permanent basis.”

 Don’t feel you need such dazzling results for every story, but do make a point of always probing a little deeper.
 Find ways to make it clear just how good your work was, and how much it benefited the company.

 Now that you know about the #1 mistake, you may also want to work on another big mistake in telling interview stories: rambling.
 For help with this, see my post How to Be Concise in Job Interviews.